1. Make Lists

 Lists are great for just about everything: groceries, errands, homework assignments.
 Free up some brain space by putting everything you need to get done on a list.
+Better yet, buy a small notebook and keep a running, dated list.
+Everything you need to remember goes in the book.
 When we try to remember everything with brainpower alone, especially the older we get, the less gray matter we seem to have left for the really important things, like studying.

 Make lists, keep them with you, and revel in the satisfaction of crossing items off when you’ve completed them.